jimpames/RENT-A-HAL-MTOR-PERSONAL-EDITION-SOHO-26-MULTI-USER-SPEECH-UI-FOR-AI/readme.md

 https://www.amazon.com/MTOR-Welcome-Realm-j-ames-ebook/dp/B0F6BDXZYH

-These books above descripe the REFERENCE IMPLEMENTATION of MTOR/RENT-A-HAL
+These books above describe the REFERENCE IMPLEMENTATION of MTOR/RENT-A-HAL

 on which RENT-A-HAL '26 SOHO/PERSONAL is based.